material-motion/material-motion/specifications/runtime.md

 ![](../_assets/TargetManagers.svg)

-Let's create Executors by calling our hypothetical `ExecutorForIntention` on each target's Intentions.
+Let's create Executors by calling our hypothetical `ExecutorForPlan` on each target's Plans.

 ![](../_assets/Executors.svg)

 We've created three Executors in total. `circleView` has two Executors. `squareView` has one.
 We've also introduced a question to the reader: "Why is there only one gesture Executor for the squareView?"

-#### One Executor instance per Intention type per Target
+#### One Executor instance per Plan type per Target

-A single Executor instance is created for each *type* of Intention registered to a target.
-This allows Executors to maintain coherent state even when multiple Intentions have been committed.
+A single Executor instance is created for each *type* of Plan registered to a target.
+This allows Executors to maintain coherent state even when multiple Plans have been committed.

-Consider the following pseudo-code transaction involving physical simulation Intentions:
+Consider the following pseudo-code transaction involving physical simulation Plans:

     transaction = Transaction()
     transaction.add(Friction.on(position), circleView)
     transaction.add(AnchoredSpring.on(position), circleView)
     runtime.commit(transaction)

-`circleView` now has two Intentions and one Executor, a PhysicalSimulationExecutor.
-Both Intentions are provided to the Executor instance.
+`circleView` now has two Plans and one Executor, a PhysicalSimulationExecutor.
+Both Plans are provided to the Executor instance.

 The Executor knows the following: